gldeng/universe/formal_theory/formal_theory_ai_ethics_en.md

 $$C_{ethics} = \{c_1, c_2, ..., c_n\}$$

-Where each $c_i$ represents an ethical constraint that must be satisfied (such as "do not cause physical harm", "protect user privacy").
+Where each $`c_i`$ represents an ethical constraint that must be satisfied (such as "do not cause physical harm", "protect user privacy").

 ## Observer Roles in AI Systems